Cunobeline: History

 Cunobelinus appears to have maintained quite good relations with the Roman Empire.
-He used the title Rex (Latin 'king') and classical motifs on his coins, and his reign saw an increase in trade with the continent.
+He used the title Rex (Latin 'king') and classical motifs on his coins, and his reign saw increased trade with the continent.
 Archaeology shows an increase in luxury goods imported from the continent, including Italian wine and drinking vessels, olive oil, and fish sauces from Hispania, glassware, jewellery, and Gallo-Belgic tableware, which from their distribution appear to have entered Britain via the port of Camulodunum.
-He was probably one of the British kings who, according to Strabo, sent embassies to Augustus.
-Strabo reports Rome's lucrative trade with Britain: the island's exports included grain, gold, silver, iron, hides, slaves and hunting dogs.
+According to Strabo, he was probably one of the British kings who sent embassies to Augustus.
+Strabo reports Rome's lucrative trade with Britain: the island's exports included grain, gold, silver, iron, hides, slaves, and hunting dogs.

 Cunobelinus had three sons, Adminius, Togodumnus and Caratacus, and a brother, Epaticcus, known to history.
 Epaticcus expanded his influence into the territory of the Atrebates in the early 20s, taking the Atrebatan capital Calleva (Silchester) by about 25.
-He continued to expand his territory until his death in about 35, when Caratacus took over from him and the Atrebates recovered some of their territory.
+He continued to expand his territory until he died at about 35 when Caratacus took over from him and the Atrebates recovered some of their territories.

 Adminius, judging by his coins, had control of Kent by this time.
-Suetonius tells us that in about 40 he was banished from Britain by his father and sought refuge with the emperor Caligula.
+Suetonius tells us that in about 40, he was banished from Britain by his father and sought refuge with the emperor Caligula.
 Caligula treated this as if the entire island had submitted to him and prepared an invasion of Britain.
 He abandoned it, however, in farcical circumstances by ordering his soldiers to attack the waves and gather seashells as the spoils of victory.

 Cunobelinus died about 40, probably within a year of that date.
-Certainly he was dead by 43.
+Indeed, he was dead by 43.
 The Lexden Tumulus on the outskirts of Colchester has been suggested as his tomb (although the earlier Trinovantian king Addedomarus is another candidate for its occupant).
 Caratacus completed the conquest of the Atrebates, and their king, Verica, fled to Rome, providing the new emperor, Claudius, with a pretext for the conquest of Britain.
 Caratacus and Togodumnus led the initial resistance to the invasion.
 Dio Cassius tells us that the "Bodunni", a tribe who were tributary to the Catuvellauni, changed sides and supported the Romans.
-This is probably a misspelling of the Dobunni of Gloucestershire, indicating that Cunobelinus's hegemony extended as far as the West Country.
+This is probably a misspelling of the Dobunni of Gloucestershire, indicating that Cunobelinus's hegemony extended beyond the West Country.

-It is possible, based on epigraphic evidence, that Sallustius Lucullus, Roman governor of Britain in the late 1st century, was his grandson.
+Based on epigraphic evidence, it is possible that Sallustius Lucullus, the Roman governor of Britain in the late 1st century, was his grandson.

 Legend and literature

 Cunobelinus's memory was preserved in British legend and beyond.
-In the early 9th century Historia Brittonum, Cunobeline appears as Bellinus son of Minocannus and is described as a British king in the time of Julius Caesar.
+In the early 9th century, in Historia Brittonum, Cunobeline appears as Bellinus, son of Minocannus, and is described as a British king in the time of Julius Caesar.
 The names of Cunobeline and his son Adminius probably became corrupt due to a series of scribal errors in the transmission of the name from Suetonius' Life of Caligula to Orosius's Historia adversus Paganos, the latter of which was a primary source for the author of the Historia Brittonum: